I'm saving $30,000 a year. Where do I put it?

 Klumb suggests opening a Roth IRA after contributing at least as much to your 401(k) to receive the full company match.
 With the 401(k), you're limited to investing in what's offered by the company plan.
 But you can diversify more with a Roth IRA.

-You're also allowed to withdraw the money your contributed to a Roth IRA before you retire -- without penalty.
+You're also allowed to withdraw the money you contributed to a Roth IRA before you retire -- without penalty.
 Withdrawing from a 401(k) before the age of 59-1/2 could result in a penalty.

 You can contribute up to $5,500 a year in a Roth IRA and Klumb suggests hitting that maximum before saving elsewhere.